 April 9, 2010 at Cronan Ranch - We ran into the group Sierra Star Gazers with about 15-20 observers.
 The funny thing is that they all left by 9:30PM!!!
 Why the heck do they bother to go out if they leave so early???
 Anyhow, the skies were average for this site t NELM 5.8 - 6.0.
 Spent the entire time observing flat galaxies in preparation for the TSP.

 October 18, 2009 at Blue Canyon Variable Galaxies, Flat Galaxies, Ring Galaxies and some selections from Wolfgang Stenieke's book, "Galaxies, How to Observe Them""

 May 16, 2009 at IHOP - Rose Compact Galaxy Groups.
-This link will download the Rose Galaxy Catalogue.
+This link will take you to my Rose Galaxy Catalogue.